Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Conclusions and discussion

 We see the main benefit of the tests proposed in this paper in their nonparametric nature and in providing information about which covariates are relevant for further steps of statistical analysis.
 The tests provide similar but not identical information compared to, say, fitting a nonhomogeneous Poisson process.
 Note that the proposed tests account for possible interactions between the points and avoid full model specification.
-Also, while it is possible to test the significance of several covariates at once by carefully adjusting the test statistic, such approach does not allow one covariate to compensate the influence of another one, as is the case in a parametric model for nonhomogeneous Poisson process containing several covariates.
+Also, while it is possible to test the significance of several covariates at once, as illustrated in Section~\ref{sec:multiple}, such an approach does not allow one covariate to compensate the influence of another one, as is the case in a parametric model for a nonhomogeneous Poisson process containing several covariates.

 The procedures proposed in this paper were discussed in detail for numeric (continuous) marks and a numeric covariate.
-Categorical marks and a numeric covariate were treated briefly in the data example in Section~\ref{sec:bogota}.
-For a categorical covariate, the methods can be easily adapted using an appropriate vector test statistic based e.g. on the means of mark values in different sub-regions delineated by the discrete covariate values (for numeric marks) or counts of points of different types in individual sub-regions (for categorical marks).
+Categorical marks and a numeric covariate were briefly treated in the data example in Section~\ref{sec:bogota}.
+For a categorical covariate, the methods can be easily adapted using an appropriate vector test statistic based e.g. on the means of mark values in different subregions delineated by the discrete covariate values (for numeric marks) or counts of points of different types in individual subregions (for categorical marks).
 In this case, the torus correction can be easily applied for rectangular observation windows, but the variance correction cannot be used in the form presented in Section~\ref{sec:variance_correction} because it is not clear what would be an appropriate correction factor.
-However, the very general kernel regression approach to estimating the variance described by \cite{MrkvickaEtAl2020} can be used to determine the correction factors and the variance correction approach (in the kernel version) remains applicable.
+However, the very general kernel regression approach to estimating the variance described by \cite{MrkvickaEtAl2020} can be used to determine the correction factors, and the variance correction approach (in the kernel version) remains applicable.